How to Look After Your Mental Health at University

 Connecting and disconnecting

 This one may feel contradictory but bear with me!
 Feeling a connection with others is a fundamental human need.
-When you feel up to it, pick up the phone and keep in contact with friends, family, and classmates…join that online quiz or virtual games night.
-Try connecting with others at the CUSU Therapy Dogs event!
+When you feel up to it, pick up the phone and keep in contact with friends, family, and classmates… Join that quiz night or Your Student Uniongames night.
 We are also spending considerably more time online than ever before, so it is also worth trying to disconnect when appropriate.
-Try setting daily time limits on social media apps, or commit to one day a week with no Netflix, and read a book.
+Try setting daily time limits on social media apps or commit to one day a week with no Netflix, and read a book.

 Seek support early